benmaier/COVID19CaseNumberModel/README.md

 # COVID-19 case number growth

-The growth of case numbers concerning the recent COVID-19 outbreak in provinces of Mainland China can modeled by a new SIR containment model.
+The growth of case numbers concerning the recent COVID-19 outbreak in provinces of Mainland China can be modeled by a new SIR containment model.
 This is a complimentary repository that contains the data and the analysis discussed in the paper [B. F. Maier and D. Brockmann, "Effective containment explains sub-exponential growth in confirmed cases of recent COVID-19 outbreak in Mainland China", 2020]().

 ## Data